Mary62442/DropdownLoginJquery/README.md

 `$ npm install --save-dev gulp-uglifycss`

-Install pump

-`$ npm install --save-dev pump`

-Install runSequence

-`$ npm install --save-dev run-sequence`

-Create a gulpfile.js at the root of the project with the following code:
+Create a gulpfile.js at the root of the project

 Refer to the content of the gulpfile.js